C-Hussey/Test_Repo/Reports.aspx.cs.md

             Response.Redirect("ResetPassword.aspx");
         }

-        // Log in the user (create a session for them, store that session in a table, and protected void userLogin(string username, string password)
+        // Log in the user (create a session for them, store that session in a table). protected void userLogin(string username, string password)
         {
             UserBL us = new UserBL();